amd/aocl-compression/README.md

 1. Go to aocl-compression source package and create a folder named build.
 2. Go to the build folder.
 3. Use the below command to configure and build the library and test bench executable.\
-   cmake .. -T ClangCl -G \<installed Visual Studio version\> && cmake --build . --config Release\
+   cmake .. -T ClangCl -G \<installed Visual Studio version\> && cmake --build . --config Release --target INSTALL\
    Additional config and build options can be passed to the above command.